ceu-lang/ceu-maker/README.md

-# Céu-Maker
+# Cï¿½u-Maker

-Céu-Maker is a programming environment that integrates `ceu-arduino` and `pico-ceu` in a single package for Windows.
+Cï¿½u-Maker is a programming environment that integrates `ceu-arduino` and `pico-ceu` in a single package for Windows.

 ## Installation